Which Agricultural sectors will Brexit impact most?

-Access to a labour, barriers to trade and increased competition within global markets are among the most important post-Brexit policy issues.
+Access to labour, barriers to trade and increased competition within global markets are among the most important post-Brexit policy issues.

 EURACTIV invites you to a roundtable in Westminster, focused on AgriFood to discuss questions such as:

-What are the biggest threats and opportunities posed by Brexit across the food supply chain?
+What are the biggest threats and opportunities posed by Brexit across Europe’s food supply chain?

 How can the AgriFood industry position itself to influence Brexit trade talks and negotiations?

 Which regions have the most to gain and lose after Brexit?